 1. They prescribe benzodiazepines long-term without informed consent.

-Informed consent is a foundation of medicine, both ethically and legally.
-When a prescriber writes a long-term (2-4 weeks or more) benzodiazepine prescription for a patient, they should also be providing informed consent.
-Prescribed benzodiazepines carry great risks, both in the short and long term.
-Studies past a few months of use are lacking, while evidences after long-term use of tolerance, physical dependence, withdrawal syndromes, and a worsening of the initial condition for which it was prescribed are known.
-All patients should have the right to receive this information and be allowed to inquire further about the recommended benzodiazepine prior to its prescription.
-Prescribers who do not inform patients of these common but major risks, while highlighting only the very short-term benefits of benzodiazepines, are skipping one of the greatest patient safeguards in medicine.
-This deprives patients of self-advocacy and shared decision-making that is a critical element of the provider-patient trust and relationship.
+A long-term (2-4 weeks or more) benzodiazepine prescription should be accompanied with informed consent.
+Prescribed benzodiazepines carry short and long term risks.
+Studies past a few months are lacking, while evidences after long-term use of tolerance, physical dependence, withdrawal syndromes, and a worsening of the initial condition are known.
+Prescribers who do not inform patients of these common major risks, while highlighting only the very short-term benefits, are skipping one of the greatest patient safeguards in medicine.

 2. They think benzodiazepines help anxiety and sleep disorders long term.

-There are no long-term studies on benzodiazepine safety, but a 14-week study conducted by Upjohn resulted in that the Xanax-exposed patients were much worse off than the placebo group; they were more anxious, had more panic, were doing worse on a “global scale” that assesses overall well-being, and forty-four percent had been unable to get off the drug.
-Also, benzodiazepines have been shown to impair the effectiveness of therapeutic interventions and are therefore contraindicated for use in PTSD.
+There are no long-term studies on benzodiazepine safety, but a 14-week study conducted by Upjohn resulted jn patients who were much worse off than the placebo group; more anxious, had more panic, doing worse on a “global scale” assessing overall well-being, while forty-four percent were unable to get off the drug.
+Benzodiazepines have been shown to impair the effectiveness of therapeutic interventions and are contraindicated for use in PTSD.
 Hypnotics have also been found to be ineffective long term in aiding insomnia.

 3. They only disclaim about addiction, not physical dependence.

-Many prescribers do disclaim about addiction but very rarely about physical dependence.
-When initiating a short- or long-term benzodiazepine prescription, it is common for patients to be warned about the medication’s addictive potential.
-While benzodiazepines can be addictive, physical dependence is a more common outcome.
-A substantial percentage of compliant patients will experience physical dependence and a withdrawal reaction with attempts at discontinuing a benzodiazepine.
-For some patients, this withdrawal, mostly when done cold-turkey or too rapidly, can result in severe symptoms (psychosis, seizures, suicide), protracted disability, and even death.
-Disclaiming only about addiction and abuse provides a false sense of security, failing to inform patients of their very real risk for physical dependence just by way of taking the drug exactly as prescribed.
+Many prescribers do disclaim about addiction but rarely about physical dependence.
+Benzodiazepines can be addictive, but physical dependence is more common.
+A substantial percentage of non-addicted patients will experience withdrawal with attempts at discontinuing a benzodiazepine.
+Disclaiming only about addiction provides a false sense of security, failing to inform patients of their risk for physical dependence.

 4. They tell patients they are on a “low dose”.

-Another way that prescribers provide a false sense of security is by telling patients that they are on a “low dose.”
-This is a very misleading and often erroneous claim.
-Compliant benzodiazepine patients can become physically dependent and experience subsequent severe withdrawal and disability, sometimes protracted, after attempts at cessation from any dose, even comparatively (to other prescribed doses) “low” ones.
-Even the lowest available prescribed dosage for any commercially available benzodiazepine can subject a patient to physical dependence and a withdrawal syndrome, thus requiring careful and slow tapering.
-That aside, when prescribers make the “low dose” claim, they are often falling prey to clever marketing techniques, completely unaware that 0.5 milligrams of benzodiazepines like Ativan, Xanax, and Klonopin are equivalent to 5-10 milligrams of Valium (equivalency charts can vary, depending on source).
-The term “low dose” misleads patients into believing that so long as they stay below a certain non-existent threshold, they are safe.
+Compliant patients can become physically dependent and experience severe withdrawal from any dose.
+The lowest available prescribed dosage for any commercially available benzodiazepine can subject a patient to physical dependence and a withdrawal syndrome.
+When prescribers make the “low dose” claim, they are often falling prey to clever marketing techniques, completely unaware that 0.5 milligrams of benzodiazepines like Ativan, Xanax, and Klonopin are equivalent to 5-10 milligrams of Valium (equivalency charts can vary, depending on source).
+“Low dose” misleads patients into believing that so long as they stay below a non-existent threshold, they are safe.

 5. They downplay or fail to recognize adverse effects.

-If a prescriber minimizes or fails to recognize benzodiazepine adverse effects, it’s very likely that that they are not informing their patients about them prior to initiating a new prescription.
-Because many prescribers are unable to recognize the adverse effects of prescribed benzodiazepines, including tolerance and interdose withdrawal, patients can spend years suffering and chasing “mystery symptoms,” often resulting in unnecessary testing, medical expense, misdiagnosis, and sometimes polydrugging.
-In addition, during this time, because diagnostic testing will often come back negative, the patient is assumed histrionic, malingering, or anxious and, ironically, their benzodiazepine dose is sometimes increased as a result.
-This only further prolongs inaccurate diagnosis and patient suffering.
+Patients can spend years suffering and chasing “mystery symptoms,” that ultimately are caused by the drug, often resulting in unnecessary testing, medical expense, misdiagnosis, and sometimes polydrugging.
+During this time, because diagnostic testing will often come back negative, the patient is often assumed mentally ill, and, ironically, their benzodiazepine dose is sometimes increased as a result.

 6. They don’t understand tolerance or interdose withdrawal.

-Many prescribers fail to understand the significance of benzodiazepine half-lives and that prescribing guidelines call for short-term prescriptions, because the benzodiazepines quickly lose their effectiveness.
-As a result, patients especially those taking short half-life benzodiazepines,often end up experiencing interdose withdrawal, where they are actually withdrawing on a daily basis in between doses, and tolerance withdrawal, where they have become tolerant to the medication’s therapeutic effects at that dose and require higher dose to achieve the same effects as they did initially.
-Because interdose and/or tolerance withdrawal is often confused with “addiction” or “craving,” prescribers often refuse to increase the patients dose or frequency of dose, even when that can be the necessary solution to provide the patient more comfort and stability if the patient wishes to remain on benzodiazepines or prior to beginning a taper.
+Benzodiazepines quickly lose their effectiveness.
+As a result many end up experiencing interdose withdrawal, where they are actually withdrawing in between doses, and tolerance withdrawal, where they have become tolerant to the therapeutic effects at that dose and require higher dose to achieve the same initial effects.
+Because interdose and/or tolerance withdrawal is often confused with “addiction” or “craving,” prescribers often refuse to increase the patients dose or frequency of dose, even when that can provide the patient more comfort and stability.

 7. They think one benzodiazepine is unsafe but another is safe.

-All benzodiazepines, despite sharing the same drug class, are not the same; they have different receptor binding affinities, half lives and durations of therapeutic effect, etc. which accounts for some of the disparate opinions on which of them is “more dangerous” or “unsafe.”
-That aside, the notion that the newer benzodiazepines or “anxiolytics,” like Klonopin and Ativan, for example, are “safe” and Valium “unsafe” is an old wives tale deriving from the original pharmaceutical marketing around the time Valium got a bad rap and was brought under scrutiny for the destruction it caused in the 1960s and 70s.
-Because of this, it is common for an ignorant prescriber to think of Valium as “dangerous” or “deadly,” but Klonopin as “safe.”
+All benzodiazepines are not the same.
+The notion that the newer benzodiazepines or “anxiolytics,” like Klonopin and Ativan, for example, are “safe” and Valium “unsafe” is an old wives tale deriving from the original pharmaceutical marketing around the time Valium got a bad rap and was brought under scrutiny for the destruction it caused in the 1960s and 70s.
+Because of this, it is common to think of Valium as “dangerous” or “deadly,” but Klonopin as “safe.”
 But that wasn’t true then, and it isn’t true now.
-In fact, Valium is often recommended in renowned benzodiazepine tapering guidelines as the “gold standard” choice to cross patients over to from their current benzodiazepine.
-This is because of Valium’s long half-life and its availability in commercial liquid preparations and smaller doses which better facilitate tapering.
-While it is true that benzodiazepines with a shorter half-life, like Xanax or Ativan, can put patients at greater risk for interdose withdrawal than their longer half-life counterparts, all benzodiazepines carry the same potential for causing physical dependence, tolerance, withdrawal syndromes, disability, and sometimes death when prescribing guidelines are ignored and patients are maintained on them long term.
+While it is true that benzodiazepines with a shorter half-life, like Xanax or Ativan, can put patients at greater risk for interdose withdrawal than their longer half-life counterparts, all benzodiazepines carry the same potential for causing physical dependence, tolerance, withdrawal syndromes, disability and sometimes death when prescribing guidelines are ignored.

 8. They think other drugs can alleviate benzodiazepine withdrawal.